Last Update: 8 July 2021

 The Lao Ministry of Foreign Affairs has issued a notice temporarily suspending all humanitarian and charter flights.
 Laos has extended its Covid-19 prevention measures and now requires travelers entering the country to purchase Covid insurance as well as wearing a health tracking device.

 Borders (land and air) are closed to non-nationals.
-The ban on all international flights to Myanmar has been extended except for special flights (humanitarian and cargo flights).
+The ban on all international flights to Myanmar has been extended until the 31st of July 2021 except for special flights (humanitarian and cargo flights).

-Issuance of tourist visas is also suspended except for diplomatic or special visas.
+Issuance of visas is also suspended until the 31st of July 2021 except for diplomatic or special visas.

 Authorities have lifted “stay-at-home” rules in Rakhine State due to lower COVID-19 activity.
 But they have extended the "stay-at-home" scheme for some townships in Rangoon region.
 Residents were requested to limit their travel as much as possible, except for trips to shop or for those seeking medical care.
 One person per household can go out for shopping.
 Other areas required the “stay-at-home” order include:

 ✓ Mandalay Region